nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 ## Sublime Linter

-The main package is the 'SublimeLinter'.
-SublimeLinter can be extended with the JSCS and jsHint plug-ins.
+The first package we need is 'SublimeLinter'.
+SublimeLinter will be extended with the JSCS and jsHint plug-ins.

-* Launch Sublime, Shift+Command+P,  choose 'Package Control: Install Package', type 'SublimeLinter' and choose it from the dropdown list to install the plug-in.
+* Launch Sublime, Shift+Command+P,  choose 'Package Control: Install Package', type 'SublimeLinter' and choose it from the dropdown list to install the package.
+(Make sure it is just 'SublimeLinter' and not 'SublimeLinter-*')

 ## JSCS